 Welcome to Hydro-Informatics.com#

-The educational platform and eBook for data analysis & programming, geospatial analysis, and modeling tools in water resources engineering & research.
+The educational platform and eBook for data analysis & programming, numerical modeling, and geospatial analysis in water resources engineering & research.

 Harness the potential of vast datasets, including airborne imagery and hydro-meteorological data, to advance water engineering and science.
 Traditional spreadsheet analysis tools often fall short when it comes to handling and interpreting extensive data.
 At hydro-informatics.com, our mission is to equip hydraulic engineers, geomorphologists, river ecologists, and anyone working with water resources-related challenges with the necessary knowledge and tools for efficient data analysis and presentation.
 Our approach leverages freely available software tools to facilitate international and interdisciplinary collaboration.